Each part of a Deep Security deployment has its own system requirements.

 For example, if your database plus transaction log is 40 GB, you must have 80 GB (40 x 2) of free disk space for database schema upgrades.
 To free disk space, delete any unnecessary event log data and transaction logs.

-For a list of all operating systems and agent versions that are compatible with Deep Security Manager 11.2, see Deep Security Manager - Agent compatibility by platform.
+For a list of all operating systems and agent versions that are compatible with Deep Security Manager 11.3, see Deep Security Agent platforms.

 Because the appliance uses the same protection modules as agents, if you import an update to the 64-bit agent for Red Hat, it may notify you that new software is available for the appliance, like it does for Red Hat agents.